 With a smile on my face, I reflected on this appropriate ending to my deer season, often dominated by the sounds and sights of great numbers of turkeys in the trees and on the ground.

 I lowered the rifle and moved up the ridge about 10 steps to get a better look at the turkeys.
 And suddenly, there they were.
 Four deer, about 30 yards beyond the turkeys, sprinting away from me up the ridge.

-Now, their white tails waved goodbye to the season they kicked off for me four weeks earlier.
+Then their white tails waved goodbye to me and the season they’d kicked off for me weeks earlier.